AlyciamRiley/Trivia-game-easier/README.md

 ## Future Development

-- Questions are repeating themselves.
-Currently working on having the code flag the questions as answered=true/false
 - Track high scores via a Mongo database.
 - Ultimate goal is to re-do this application into a full MERN stack app.